Low Carb Lifestyle

 I was so surprised; shocked to see the number on the scale that I actually had to look at it THREE times to make sure I had read it correctly!!
 I honestly did not know where/how I had melted off that kind of weight!
 It had felt effortless and easy.
 I didn’t even feel like I was ‘dieting,’ and never felt ‘deprived.’

 So – this is the story of MY journey.
 I know that this is working for me right now.
 I am ONLY an authority on what works for me.
-I share this information for others to test out what works for them.
+I share this information with others to test out what works for them.
 There is so much information out on the Internet; check and double-check the authors and whether it’s backed up by science.

 Books on Health, Food & Cooking That I recommend